Nmartinez167/osticket-prereqs/README.md

 <h2>List of Prerequisites</h2>

-MySQL: Configured and maintained the database backend for osTicket, ensuring efficient data storage and retrieval.
+<li><strong>MySQL::</strong> Configured and maintained the database backend for osTicket, ensuring efficient data storage and retrieval.

 HeidiSQL: Utilized as a graphical interface to manage and interact with the MySQL database, enabling streamlined administration and query execution.